CorneliusKluge/DankiDemAnki/README.md

 * I myself haven't done so yet, but don't be afraid of using different card layouts to make the learning experience less repetitive.
 (Instead of only using the front for questions and the backside for answers.)

 ## Exporting
 * "Data" -> "Export" -> **Choose the "CrowdAnki JSON..." format and only your current subject's deck!** (Deviating from this may lead to others not being able to import your data or your app crashing.)
-Include Media and Tags. -> "Export..." -> This repo's directory (NOT the subject folder!)
+Include Media and Tags. -> "Export..." -> This repo's directory (**NOT** the subject folder!)

 You should now have successfully exported all of your subject's updates into the repo.
 If you have GitHub Desktop installed, you can see your changes there.

 ## Contributing to DankiDemAnki via GitHub
-* Try to commit your changes often to not lose your them when importing.
+* Try to commit your changes often so you won't lose your progress when importing.
+Needing too much time for a commit (and others pushing in the meantime) is no one's fault but yours.
+If you have problems with this, try splitting your changes into smaller commits, and pushing/pulling more often.
+This way you'll have less conflicts with the current live version.
 * Despite this being a German course, please use English in your commit messages and when communicating through GitHub.
 * When creating commit messages I would advise you to follow these rules: https://chris.beams.io/posts/git-commit/